ejooremmanuel/ejooremmanuel/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Emmanuel is a detail-oriented full stack engineer with 1 year+ industry experience creating cutting edge web-based solutions and mobile applications with React.JS, Flutter and Dart.
+Emmanuel is a detail-oriented full stack engineer with an excellent industry experience creating cutting edge web-based solutions and mobile applications with React.JS, Flutter and Dart.
 He is capable of working in a cross-functional team to deliver a complete user experience and interface.
 Emmanuel Ejoor has a strong ability to translate Figma and Photoshop wireframe to functional web apps using